atka66/ssd-remaster/README.md

 * [✔] Fix house roof by using 3D floors instead of InvisibleBridge actors and TransferHeight linedef special
 * [✔] Fix fence around house
 * [✔] Fix windows.
 Using skybox slows down
+* Create gradient lighting for doors and windows in the houses
 * Fix water using 3D floors similar to MAP01

 #### Zone 2: Sunset Forest Zone